- Monday, Tuesday, Wednesday and Friday: 8 a.m.–5 p.m.

 Once a program application is submitted online, its content and its representation of the applicant will be evaluated on the basis of academic achievement, commitment to teaching and ability to communicate.

-All applicants to a Basic Credential Program are required to complete a successful interview with the appropriate Department representatives prior to admission.
+All applicants to a Teaching Credential program are required to complete a successful interview with the appropriate department representatives prior to admission.
 Admission to a credential program will not be granted without a completed Interview Assessment Form on file in the Credential Office.
-You will be directed to the appropriate interview after submitting your complete application packet.
+Applicants will be directed to the appropriate interview after submitting a complete online application.

-All applicants to a Basic Credential program are expected to have a cumulative GPA of at least 2.67 in all baccalaureate and post-baccalaureate coursework or a GPA of at least 2.75 in the last 60 semester units attempted at the time of application submission.
-ITEP candidates are admitted using only the cumulative 2.75 GPA.
-All applicants to a Service or Specialist Program are expected to have a GPA of at least 2.75 for their last 60 credits of coursework at the time of application submission.
+All applicants to a Teaching Credential program are expected to have a cumulative GPA of at least 2.67 in all baccalaureate and postbaccalaureate coursework or a GPA of at least 2.75 in the last 60 semester units attempted at the time of application submission.
+ITEP and FYI/JYI candidates are admitted using only the cumulative 2.67 GPA.
+All applicants to a Service or Specialist program are expected to have a GPA of at least 2.75 for their last 60 credits of coursework at the time of application submission.

 When the members of the Selection, Admission and Retention Committee reach a decision, the applicant will be notified in writing by the Credential Office.
 If admitted, the applicant will be issued a letter by email indicating the decision.
-All official notifications from the Credential Office are in the form of email.
+All official notifications from the Credential Office will be sent to the applicant’s CSUN email address.

-If an applicant does not meet admission requirements due to low GPA or not having passed appropriate exams, they may be considered under exceptional admission.
-The CSU System Executive Order 1032 allows a very limited number of candidates to be admitted to Basic Programs under exceptional admission.
-Typically, exceptional admission is available for only the Fall term.
+An applicant who does not meet admission requirements due to a low GPA or not having passed the appropriate subject matter exams may be considered for exceptional admission.
+The CSU System Executive Order 1077 allows a very limited number of candidates to be admitted to Teaching Programs under exceptional admission.
+Exceptional admission is available only for the Fall term.
+Exceptional admission is not an option if the applicant’s overall GPA is lower than 2.5.

 Admission to one term cannot be transferred or deferred to another term without formal written notification to and approval by the Credential Office.
 In this case, the applicant will be subject to a new “enrollment” date.
-If no notification and approval has transpired, the applicant must reapply (including all fees) for a future term during the appropriate filing period.
-Students choosing to defer enrollment will need to check with Admissions and Records for details regarding University enrollment deference.
+If notification and approval have not transpired, the applicant must reapply (including all fees) for a future term during the appropriate filing period.
+Students choosing to defer enrollment will need to check with the Office of Admissions for details regarding University enrollment deference.

-For specific requirements, check the individual program for exams required for that program.
+For specific requirements, check the individual program for exams that are required for that program.
 Exam contact information is available on the website.

 This requirement may be met in several ways.

-- For additional options, please see the Credential Office website.
+For additional options, visit the Credential Office website.

-All Multiple Subject candidates and Education Specialist candidates who are planning to teach in grades K-6 must pass the CSET Multiple Subjects (Exams 101, 102 and 103) to satisfy the subject matter requirement.
+All Multiple Subject candidates and Education Specialist candidates who are planning to teach in grades K-6, and who will not be completing an Elementary Subject Matter Program, or meeting subject matter by one of the options available, must pass the CSET Multiple Subjects to satisfy the subject matter requirement.

-Single Subject candidates and Education Specialist candidates who are planning to teach in a departmentalized setting, typically grades 7-12, who will not be completing a Subject Matter Program must pass the CSET exams required for the subject area in which they plan to teach.
-Exam information specific to the subject is available in the Credential Office as well as online at the CTC Exams website.
+Single Subject candidates and Education Specialist candidates who are planning to teach in a departmentalized setting, typically grades 7-12, and who will not be completing a Subject Matter Program, or meeting subject matter by one of the options available, must pass the CSET exams required for the subject area in which they plan to teach.
+Exam information specific to the subject is available in the Credential Office, as well as online at the CTC Exams website.

-Important Note: All CSET exams have a 5-year validity period and must be used with a Credential recommendation during that time.
-Exams exceeding 5 years will require repeating prior to recommendation.
+Important Note: All CSET exams have a 10-year validity period and must be used with a Credential recommendation during that time.
+Exams exceeding 10 years will require repeating prior to recommendation.

 All Multiple Subject and Education Specialist candidates must pass the RICA requirement prior to being recommended for their credential (not required for ECSE).

-Important Note: All RICA exams have a 5-year validity period and must be used with a Credential recommendation during that time.
-Exams exceeding 5 years will require repeating prior to recommendation.
+Important Note: All RICA exams have a 10-year validity period and must be used with a Credential recommendation during that time.
+Exams exceeding 10 years will require repeating prior to recommendation.

 Generally, the policies upheld by the Credential Office parallel, supplement and complement those of the University.
-Currently, policies regarding field work, student teaching, risk management, deferred admission, probation and academic disqualification, among others, are revised as needed to stay current with University policies.
+Currently, policies regarding fieldwork, student teaching, risk management, deferred admission, academic notice (formerly academic probation) and academic disqualification, among others, are revised as needed to stay current with University policies.
 Check with the Credential Office and with department websites for specific information.
-In keeping with current practices at our local public school districts, all credential candidates and students completing pre-credential courses that require field work must obtain a Certificate of Clearance before they begin field work.
-For information on how to obtain a Certificate of Clearance, visit the Credential Office forms website.
+In keeping with current practices at local public school districts, all credential candidates and students completing pre-credential courses that require fieldwork must obtain a Certificate of Clearance before they begin fieldwork.
+For information on how to obtain a Certificate of Clearance, visit the Credential Office–Forms website.
 Be aware that this may take a couple of weeks to be granted.

 Credential Candidate Expectations